can3p/cl-journal/docs/index.md

   If you don't know what that means and want to have your service supported consider opening a [github issue](https://github.com/can3p/cl-journal/issues).

+- *I cannot fetch posts, client throws stacktrace in my face and complains about encodings.
+WTF?*

+  Your blog is old enough to have posts written in non unicode encoding.
+  You can go to [encoding](https://www.livejournal.com/settings/?c=OldEncoding) page a try your luck by choosing one of the encodings there.
+If you were particularly lucky to write posts in several non unicode encodings you might be out of luck for now.
+Feel free to make a pull request and add support for your case.

 - *How can I help?*

   Pull requests are definitely welcome, please check out [a source